earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 Went back in Canva on my laptop, copied the design across in a 7x6 pattern on an entire piece of paper.
 And voilà\!

 FedEx guy, after now being emotionally invested: "Ok, I'll put in the card printing for tomorrow evening.
-It's very likely that it'll run late though \- do you think you can pick them up on Tuesday morning if that happens?"
+It's very likely that it'll run late though.
+Do you think you can pick them up on Tuesday morning if that happens?"

 Me: "YES\!
 THANK YOU\!"